Rethinking Debugging Through Output

 # ... (additional implementation)

-The comprehensive output meant the fix was production-ready immediately, versus requiring hours of additional developer work.
+The comprehensive output meant the fix was production-ready immediately, versus requiring hours of additional developer work to understand and properly implement a distributed systems solution.

 Case Study 2: The Memory Leak Mystery

-Traditional LLM: Suggested increasing heap size (not a fix)
+Traditional LLM: Suggested increasing heap size (not a fix, just delays the crash)

 Chronos: Generated 3,234 tokens of output including: